Reading Time ≈ 18 minutes

 - Desktop (practice in your browser through the interactive environment) 💻

-- LeetCode <— more advanced website, where you will mostly find problems asked by the world’s largest tech companies.
-I recommend watching Kevin Naughton Jr. who goes through many problems from this place
+- LeetCode ← more advanced website, where you will mostly find problems asked by the world’s largest tech companies.
+I recommend watching Kevin Naughton Jr. who goes through many problems from there

 - Mobile (learn on the go) 📱